balandinodidonato/Myo2MIDI/README.md

 #Myo2MIDI#
-This script aims to communicate the gestural data generated using the [Myo Armband](https://www.thalmic.com/en/myo/) to audio softwares through the MIDI Protocol.
+This script aims to communicate the gestural data generated using the [Myo Armband](https://www.thalmic.com/en/myo/) to audio software through the MIDI Protocol.
 It has been developed by [Balandino Di Donato](http://balandinodidonato.com) as a part of his research work at the [Integra Lab](http://www.integra.io/lab).

 Please visit his website to know more about it: [www.balandinodidonato.com](http://balandinodidonato.com)

 ## License ##

-This is free and unencumbered software released into the public domain.
+This is a free and unencumbered software released into the public domain.

 Anyone is free to copy, modify, publish, use, compile, sell, or distribute this software, either in source code form or as a compiled